 - Billing — accepts cash, card, and contactless payment

-- Loyalty Programs — offers deals and gift cards in order to attract repeat customers
+- Loyalty Programs – offers deals and gift cards to attract repeat customers

-- Customer Engagement — collects and securely manages approved contact lists, such as email addresses or phone numbers, for customer marketing
+- Customer Engagement – collects and securely manages approved contact lists for customer marketing, including email addresses and/or phone numbers

 - Reservations — allows workers to track meal reservations weeks or months in advance